bitcraze/bitcraze-website/src/documentation/system/positioning/ligthouse-positioning-system.md

 ## System components

-To use the Lighthouse positioning system with the Crazyflie, the {% id_link product-lighthouse-deck %}
+To use the Lighthouse positioning system, the {% id_link product-lighthouse-deck %}
 should be installed on all {% id_link product-crazyflie-2-1 %} that needs to be tracked.

-One to two Lighthouse Base Stations need to be installed in the room.
+One to two Lighthouse Base Stations must be installed in the room.
 The Range and the field of view will dictate the space tracked.
 Due to the geometry of the lighthouse deck, the tracking will work best up to ~50cm bellow the base station height.